-Hari (2015) in a TED talk on addiction in which he described a new way of looking at addiction that emphasizes the value of connection with references to the Rat Park research stated, “I’ve been talking about how disconnection is the major driver of addiction, and it’s weird to say (addiction has) grown, because we’re the most disconnected society that’s ever been, surely.”
+Hari (2015) in a TED talk on addiction in which he described a new way of looking at addiction that emphasizes the value of connection with references to the Rat Park research stated, “I’ve been talking about how disconnection is the major driver of addiction, and it’s weird to say (addiction has) grown because we’re the most disconnected society that’s ever been, surely.”
 He adds, “Addiction is about bonding.
 If you can’t do it with people, you will do it with a substance.
 Now that might be gambling, that might be media, that might be cocaine, that might be cannabis; you will bond to something because that is our nature.
 That’s what we want as human beings.”

 Kardaras (2016) posits (and I totally agree) that according to this perspective, today’s epidemic of media overconsumption is less about screens and much more a function of the unhealthy society in which our children are growing up.
 This being the case, it has substantial implications for treatment.
 “Unplugging” our children is not sufficient in and of itself.
-Rather, children need to then be “plugged into” alternatives.
-In short, we have to “connect” them into a meaningful and fulfilled life and lifestyle.
+Rather, children need to be then “plugged into” alternatives.
+In short, we have to “connect” them to a meaningful and fulfilled life and lifestyle.

-So, as we look toward solutions to getting our children’s media consumption under control, we must have a template for what healthy living looks like.
-One of the most influential books that I have found to address this issue is the groundbreaking book, Lost Connections by Johann Hari (2018).
-In this book award-winning journalist and critical thinker, Johann Hari, who suffered from depression since he was a child, set out on a three-year journey around the world to seek answers to his own depression.
-He talked with psychiatrists, epidemiologists, neurologists, neuroscientists, social scientists, and many other disciplines around the globe and also explored different cultures and how they fared with these issues.
+So, as we look toward solutions to controlling our children’s media consumption, we must have a template for what healthy living looks like.
+One of the most influential books I have found to address this issue is the groundbreaking book Lost Connections by Johann Hari (2018).
+In this book, award-winning journalist and critical thinker Johann Hari, who’d suffered from depression since he was a child, set out on a three-year journey around the world to seek answers to his own depression.
+He talked with psychiatrists, epidemiologists, neurologists, neuroscientists, social scientists, and many other disciplines around the globe, and also explored different cultures and how they fared with these issues.
 In addition, he conducted a comprehensive review of the literature.
 He concluded that much of what we have been led to believe about the genesis and treatment of depression and anxiety is totally wrong.
 He determined that in many, if not most cases, depression and anxiety are the result of crucial and growing problems with the way we are living our lives.
-He discovered that there are nine underlying causes of these problem which are summarized as follows (Hari, 2018):
+He discovered that there are nine underlying causes of this problem, which are summarized as follows (Hari, 2018):

 Cause One - Disconnection from Meaningful Work:

-For children and teens meaningful work involves school, responsibilities in the home, and possibly a part-time job.
+For children and teens, meaningful work involves school, responsibilities in the home, and possibly a part-time job.
 Hari (2018) noted that the polling company Gallup conducted the most comprehensive study to date on work satisfaction/dissatisfaction between 2011 and 2012 to determine how people across the world felt about their work.
-Of the millions of workers across 142 countries, Gallop determined that only 13 percent reported that they were “engaged” with their work (Davies, 2016).
-On the other hand, 63 percent were “not engaged” - meaning no passion in one’s work.
-Finally, 24 percent were “actively disengaged” - which translates to acting-out their unhappiness.
+Of the millions of workers across 142 countries, Gallop determined that only 13 percent reported being “engaged” with their work (Davies, 2016).
+On the other hand, 63 percent were “not engaged” - meaning no passion for one’s work.
+Finally, 24 percent were “actively disengaged” - which translates to acting out their unhappiness.
 In sum, twice as many people hate their jobs as love their jobs.
-In an effort the better understand high rates of depression and suicide in civil servants, investigators determined that a lack of control and little connection between effort and reward were highly predictive (Marmot et al., 2002).
+To better understand the high rates of depression and suicide in civil servants, investigators determined that a lack of control and little connection between effort and reward were highly predictive (Marmot et al., 2002).